My three favorite words!

 - Place; bricks, stones, broken concrete pieces, landscaping edging, or other non-flammable material around the top perimeter.

-If you do not have the materials, follow same steps suggested for tin with exception of Mobile Home manufactures
+If you do not have the materials, follow the same steps suggested for tin with the exception of Mobile Home manufactures

 - Last and final step, add wood, build a fire, grab a seat and enjoy!!!